NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Restitch.md

 You've learned how to sew even the most terrible tears and wounds together.
-You can cast [[Spells/Regenerate|Regenerate]] as a 7th-rank arcane innate spell once per day.
+You can cast [[Regenerate|Regenerate]] as a 7th-rank arcane innate spell once per day.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*